 Public voting, also known as People’s choice or Audience choice, is a smart way to generate recognition and increase the scale of your award programs or contests.
 And since we’re obsessed with all things smart, we’ve prepared a guide on how to use public voting to achieve amazing results and how the right contest voting software can help you out.

-But before we get to the Hows, it’s crucial to start with the Whys.
-Here are just a few reasons to go for it:
+But before we get to the Hows, let’s start with the Whys.

 Having difficulties engaging your social media audience?
 A public contest could totally change that!
-It will not only spark conversations, but you’ll often get tagged in contestants’ and voters’ posts — so prepare to go viral.
+It will not only spark conversations but you’ll often get tagged in contestants’ and voters’ posts — so prepare to go viral.

 For a contest to have a stellar reputation, transparency is crucial.
 A public voting contest is usually as transparent as it gets as everybody gets to have their say.

 These are just some of the reasons why a people’s choice contest or at least a public voting round as part of the evaluation mix could be a great move.
 Check which ones apply to your program the most and push towards achieving maximum results.

 You might think that there are no downsides to running a public voting contest.
 Well, not so fast.